 Once you have collected the star reviews, it is time for you to syndicate them across multiple sites, such as:

-Displaying syndicated reviews on your own brand’s website helps reinforce credibility and encourage direct sales. - Review sites
+- Brand websites: Displaying syndicated reviews on your own brand’s website helps reinforce credibility and encourage direct sales.

-Some businesses repurpose authentic reviews into social media content, sharing customer experiences through Facebook, Instagram, and LinkedIn. - Retailer websites
+- Social media channels: Some businesses repurpose authentic reviews into social media content, sharing customer experiences through Facebook, Instagram, and LinkedIn.

-Brands can push reviews to eCommerce sites like Amazon, Walmart, or Best Buy to increase product visibility and influence purchasing decisions. - Search engines
+- Retailer websites: Brands can push reviews to eCommerce sites like Amazon, Walmart, or Best Buy to increase product visibility and influence purchasing decisions.

 By displaying more reviews across multiple platforms, businesses can enhance their brand presence, build trust with potential customers, and ultimately increase sales.